To,

 STATUTORY AUDITORS AND AUDITORS REPORT:

 Pursuant to the provisions of Section 139(2)(b) of the Act read with the Companies (Audit and Auditors) Rules, 2014, an audit firm can be appointed for two terms of five consecutive years each.
 Accordingly, based on the recommendation of Audit Committee and Board, the members at their 27th AGM held on September 30, 2022 approved re-appointment of M/s.
-N. S. Gokhale & Co., Chartered Accountants, Thane (FRN: 1032870W) as Statutory Auditors of the Company for a another term of 5 (five) years commencing from the conclusion of the 27th AGM until the conclusion of the 32nd AGM.
+N. S. Gokhale & Co., Chartered Accountants, Thane (FRN: 1032870W) as Statutory Auditors of the Company for another term of 5 (five) years commencing from the conclusion of the 27th AGM until the conclusion of the 32nd AgM.

 During the year under review, the Auditor had not reported any fraud under Section 143(12) of the Act therefore no detail is required to be disclosed under Section 134(3)(ca) of the Act.